bitcoin-dev-project/warnet/docs/running.md

 kubectl port-forward svc/rpc 9276:9276
 ```

 This allows you to communicate with the RPC server using `warcli`.
+Developers
+should check the [developer notes](developer-notes.md) to see how to
+update the RPC server when developing on Kubernetes.

 Currently, while `warcli network down` will bring down the pods, the RPC server needs manual deletion.
 This can be done using: